PODCAST "The Bulletin"

 Episode 57, 2025

-Guest: Sara Ross is the author of In Your Name and Carlos Caires composed Cantata for Dona Leonor, pieces commissioned by SCML on the occasion of the 500th anniversary of the death of Queen D. Leonor, with their world premiere in the 37th Music Season at São Roque, performed by the ECCE Choir.
+Guest: Sara Ross is the author of No Teu Nome and Carlos Caires composed Cantata para Dona Leonor, pieces commissioned by SCML on the occasion of the 500th anniversary of the death of Queen D. Leonor, with their world premiere in the 37th Season of Music in São Roque, performed by the ECCE Choir.

-Sara Ross, an Azorean composer residing in Lisbon, studied at the Lisbon Superior School of Music and in the United Kingdom.
-The author of an eclectic body of work presented in several countries, notable pieces include the opera IN(opeRA)VEL, the ballet Algo_Ritmo, and Margarida, awarded at Operafest.
-She collaborates with inclusive projects and writes on commission for various ensembles.
+Sara Ross, an Azorean composer residing in Lisbon, studied at the Escola Superior de Música de Lisboa and in the United Kingdom.
+The author of an eclectic body of work presented in various countries, her notable pieces include the opera IN(opeRA)VEL, the ballet Algo_Ritmo, and Margarida, which won an award at Operafest.
+She collaborates on inclusive projects and writes on commission for various ensembles.

 Carlos Caires is a composer, researcher, and professor.
-He earned his doctorate from the University of Paris and is the author of several award-winning works presented internationally.
+He holds a doctorate from the University of Paris and is the author of several award-winning works presented internationally.
 He develops software in the field of electroacoustic music and computer-assisted composition.
 He lives in Lisbon and teaches at ESML.

 Episode 56, 2025

 Theme: The exhibition "Children of all...
 Children of whom?
-The exposed children of the Lisbon wheel"
+The exposed children of Lisbon"

 Guest: Vítor Mendes, grandson of the exposed Geménia.
-Geménia's mother and Vítor Mendes' great-grandmother, at the time 20 years old, left her daughter in the care of the Santa Casa da Misericórdia de Lisboa on May 21, 1891.
+Geménia's mother and Vítor Mendes' great-grandmother, at the time 20 years old, left her daughter in the care of the Santa Casa da Misericórdia of Lisbon on May 21, 1891.
 Geménia passed away on June 3, 1994, at the age of 103.
-The children, grandchildren, great-grandchildren, and life stories remained, which Vítor Mendes came to the Bulletin to share with Teresa Nicolau, Director of Culture of SCML.
+The children, grandchildren, great-grandchildren, and life stories remained, which Vítor Mendes came to share with Teresa Nicolau, Director of Culture at SCML.

 Episode 55, 2025